Morgan (2016 film): Production

-Morgan, a sci-fi thriller scripted by Seth W. Owen, was placed on the 2014 Black List of Best Unproduced Screenplays.
+Morgan, a sci-fi thriller scripted by Seth W. Owen, was placed on the 2014 Black List of most-liked unproduced screenplays.
 With 20th Century Fox attached as financier and distributor, Ridley Scott's Scott Free Productions was set to produce.
 On March 10, 2015, Kate Mara was announced as having been cast in the lead role, corporate risk-management consultant Lee Weathers; Dakota Johnson, Claire Holt, Lena Dunham and Carice van Houten were also considered, while Luke Scott, son of Ridley, was set to make his directing debut, with Ridley Scott producing, along with Michael Schaefer and Elishia Holmes.
 Anya Taylor-Joy was also added to the cast in the title role of Morgan, the genetically engineered being.
 On April 29, 2015, Paul Giamatti and Toby Jones were cast as a psychologist and chief scientist in charge of the lab facility, respectively.
 Boyd Holbrook was also set to play a nutritionist at the facility, and Jennifer Jason Leigh and Michelle Yeoh were later cast in supporting roles.